Aryamantiwari17/Medical_Query/README.md

-# Medical Clinical Query System
+# Medical Diagnostic Query System

 This project is a Flask-based web application that uses AI to provide medical assessments based on user queries and lab reports.
 It integrates various AI models and tools, including Wikipedia search, a custom medical database, and PMC Open Access articles.